-You need a good search bait to comb through water quickly — and one of the best options out there is a rattle bait.
-They work for all different fish species: bass, walleye, pike, white bass, even trout and panfish.
+Rattle baits are a great search bait to comb through the water quickly — and one of the best options out there is a rattle bait.
+They work for all different fish species: bass, walleye, pike, white bass, even trout, and panfish.

-For example, many early season bass tournaments are won ripping rattle baits through the weeds.
-They can be absolutely dynamite for early season walleyes as well.
+For example, many early-season bass tournaments are won ripping rattle baits through the weeds.
+They can be absolute dynamite for early season walleyes as well.
 Don’t believe us, ask Tony Roach!
 Heck, they even smash ‘em through the ice!

 These baits have a number of really unique qualities:

 #1 – They put off a lot of sound and vibration.

 #2 – You can cast them a mile.

 #3 – They sink quickly, enabling you to efficiently cover a wide depth range.

 These three factors help make rattle baits extremely effective for covering water and drawing fish in from afar.
 They are killer search lures for catching active biters.

 Now you may be wondering if these will work on your favorite lake.

 The answer: Probably